Tortuga (software): Tortuga programming paradigm

 Tortuga utilizes a programming paradigm that greatly reduces the burden on the simulation on developer.
 Tortuga treats each simulation entity as a separate thread and allows the user to specify a run method.
 This allows the developer to focus on simulation specifics without littering event handler code all over the place.
 This means that a Tortuga simulation is inherently limited by the number of threads the JVM is able to support.
 This limit becomes an upper bound on the number of actors, and with the 1.5 Sun-based JRE the limit was about 6,000.

 Author and maintainer

-Tortuga was developed by Fred Kuhl and Richard Weatherly of The MITRE Corporation in 2004-2006 and they continue to maintain it.
+Tortuga was developed by Fred Kuhl and Richard Weatherly of the Mitre Corporation in 2004–2006.